justinjiajia/bigdata_lab_2026/lab_5_hive_beeline_version.md

 **Apache Tez** is a high-performance, DAG-based execution engine that is often used as a drop-in replacement for MapReduce in Hive.

-Tez supports a **rich set of operators** — including filters, joins, unions, group-bys, and sorts — and can pass intermediate results **in-memory** between stages.
-As a result, it can run complex Hive queries **much faster** than MapReduce.
+Tez supports a rich set of operators — including filters, joins, unions, group-bys, and sorts — and can pass intermediate results in-memory between stages.

+By skipping the heavy disk-writing bottlenecks of MapReduce, it can run complex Hive queries much faster.

-But if you want to fall back to MapReduce
+If you are experimenting and want to force Hive to fall back to legacy MapReduce, you can pass the engine configuration when launching Beeline:

 ```shell
 beeline -u jdbc:hive2://localhost:10000 -n hadoop -hiveconf hive.execution.engine=mr
 ```

-Disable local mode so the job always goes to YARN:
+To ensure that your jobs are submitted to the YARN cluster (rather than executing in a single local JVM process for small datasets), disable the local auto mode in your Beeline session:

 ```shell
 set hive.exec.mode.local.auto=false;